lelouchsola/ChenGe/_pages/research.md

 ## Projects

-- Key technologies and applications of network-load-storage interaction of virtual power station in smart city (2022-2024), *Supported by Science and Technology Development Fund, Macao, China*, Hogncai Zhang (PI) and Hongxun Hui (Co-PI).
+- Key technologies and applications of network-load-storage interaction of virtual power station in smart city (2022-2024), *Supported by Science and Technology Development Fund, Macao, China*, Co-Principal Investigator.
-- Regulation Technologies of Large-scale Demand-side Resources in Urban Power Systems Considering High-penetration Renewable Energies (Jan.
-2022 - Dec.
-2023),  *Supported by Key Laboratory of Modern Power System Simulation and Control & Renewable Energy Technology, Ministry of Education (Northeast Electric Power University)* (No. MPSS2022-10), Principal Investigator.
+- Regulation Technologies of Large-scale Demand-side Resources in Urban Power Systems Considering High-penetration Renewable Energies (2022-2023),  *Supported by Key Laboratory of Modern Power System Simulation and Control & Renewable Energy Technology, Ministry of Education (Northeast Electric Power University)* (No. MPSS2022-10), Principal Investigator.
-- Friendly Interactive Smart Grid Between Supply- and Demand-Sides (Jul.
-2016 – Jun.
-2020), *Supported by Ministry of Science and Technology of China* (No. 2016YFB0901100).
+- Cooperative Control of Flexible Loads in Power Systems with High Penetration of Renewable Energies (2018–2019), *Supported by Zhejiang University, Academic Rising Star Program* (No. 2018025), Principal Investigator.
-- Cooperative Control of Flexible Loads in Power Systems with High Penetration of Renewable Energies (Sep.
-2018 – Sep.
-2019), *Supported by Zhejiang University, Academic Rising Star Program* (No. 2018025), Principal Investigator.
+- Friendly Interactive Smart Grid Between Supply-Side and Demand-Side (2016–2020), *Supported by Ministry of Science and Technology of China* (No. 2016YFB0901100).
-- Reliability Analysis and Optimization of Smart Grid Considering the Coordinated Operation of Flexible Resources and Wind Power (Jan.
-2016 – Dec.
-2019), *Supported by National Natural Science Foundation of China* (No. 51577167).
+- Reliability Analysis and Optimization of Smart Grid Considering the Coordinated Operation of Flexible Resources and Wind Power (2016–2019), *Supported by National Natural Science Foundation of China* (No. 51577167).
-- Control Method and Peak-shaving Capacity Evaluation of Flexible Loads (Jan.
-2016 – Dec.
-2017), *Supported by State Grid Zhejiang Electric Power Company* (No. 5211JY15001S).
+- Control Method and Peak-shaving Capacity Evaluation of Flexible Loads (2016–2017), *Supported by State Grid Zhejiang Electric Power Company* (No. 5211JY15001S).
-- Research and Application of Demand Response (Mar.
-2016 – Nov.
-2016), *Supported by State Grid Jiangsu Electric Power Company* (No. KH20161699).
+- Research and Application of Demand Response (2016–2017), *Supported by State Grid Jiangsu Electric Power Company* (No. KH20161699).
-- Modeling and Regulation Potential Evaluation of Air Conditioners, EVs, and Batteries (Sep.
-2015 – Jun.
-2016), *Supported by China Electric Power Research Institute* (No. DZ71-15-004).
+- Modeling and Regulation Potential Evaluation of Air Conditioners, EVs, and Batteries (2015–2016), *Supported by China Electric Power Research Institute* (No. DZ71-15-004).